-The proposed amendment will meet the following needs:
+The proposed amendments will meet the following needs:

 - 1. Designate TALUs to address the diversity of aquatic resources in Minnesota.
-Minnesota's aquatic resources are varied and diverse making refined biological goals necessary for effective management of these waters.
+Minnesota's aquatic resources are heterogeneous and diverse making refined biological goals necessary for effective management of these waters.
 The designation of TALUs result in attainable and appropriate goals for designated aquatic life uses (ALUs) in streams.
 It is consistent with the concept of protecting existing uses while simultaneously providing higher goals for waters with demonstrated exceptional biological quality, maintaining current goals for General Use waters, and setting attainable aquatic life goals for waters previously modified by legal human activities (e.g., maintaining channels for drainage).
 To accomplish this, Exceptional and Modified Use designations will be assigned to a subset of streams where adequate data demonstrate these TALUs are appropriate.
 The TALU framework consists of the following tiers: - Exceptional Use: Exceptional Use streams are those that are closest to a natural or undisturbed condition.
 There is a need to protect and maintain high quality streams in Minnesota.
 The Exceptional Use tier helps ensure that existing water quality rules, such as antidegradation, can adequately protect high quality streams. - General Use: The General Use is the default aquatic life use goal and it is equivalent to the CWA interim goal. - Modified Use: Some streams in Minnesota are unable to meet the current aquatic life use goal due to legal, legacy activities (e.g., ditching, impoundments).
 These limitations are related to poor habitat and not chemical pollutants.
 A reasonable and attainable goal is needed so that water quality management activities can be tailored to the biological potential of these waters. - 2.
-Designate cold water and warm/cool water habitats based on adequate data.
-The current inventory of cold water habitats designated in Minn.
-R. 7050.0470 needs to be refined to better reflect existing cold water uses.
+Designate coldwater and warm/cool water habitats based on adequate data.
+The current inventory of coldwater habitats designated in Minn.
+R. 7050.0470 needs to be refined to better reflect existing coldwater uses.
 New data assessed with updated methods can be used to refine these designations to ensure that these designations are appropriate and that actions taken to protect or restore these waters are targeted and effective. - 3.
-Modernize language in Minn.
-R. 7050.0420 to ensure compliance with Minnesota Rules and the CWA.
-Related to the previous need, the MPCA needs to implement changes to the waters designated as cold water in Minn.
-R. 7050.0470 independent of the MDNR's trout waters list (Minn.
-R. 6264.0050).
-Although these lists are largely equivalent, the waters designated in Minn.
-R. 6264.0050 do not always follow Minn.
-R. 7050 and CWA requirements.
-Minn.
-R. 7050.0420 links Class 2A designations to Minn.
-R. 6264.0050 and it is necessary to alter rule language in Minn.
-R. 7050 to allow the MPCA to designate Class 2A streams and lakes based on evidence that supports protection of the existing use. - 4.
 Improve targeting of water management resources.
 Water-body assessments are used to make decisions about water quality management activities.
-Greater assessment accuracy leads to increased water quality management efficiency because resources are not used to restore waters beyond what is currently attainable, high quality waters are not under-protected, and goals are not inconsistent with natural characteristics of those waters.
-This rule amendment improves the management of streams and lakes by assigning appropriate and attainable beneficial use classifications.
+Greater assessment accuracy leads to increased water quality management efficiency because resources are not used to restore waters beyond what is currently attainable, high-quality waters are not under-protected, and goals are not inconsistent with natural characteristics of those waters.
+This rule amendment improves the management of streams by assigning appropriate and attainable beneficial use classifications.
 This results in better use of protection and restoration resources with a goal of maintaining and improving conditions.

-In total, 191 stream reaches and lakes will be designated based on MPCA's Intensive Watershed Monitoring (IWM) efforts and MDNR rule amendments.
-The MPCA is reclassifying specific streams and lakes where adequate existing monitoring data and a Use Attainability Analysis (UAA), where applicable, have demonstrated the need for a more accurate use designation.
-These designations are part of routine review of ALUs to ensure the appropriate beneficial use is designated to these waters.
+In total, 232 stream assessment units (Assessment Unit Identification Codes or AUIDs) will be designated based on the MPCA's Intensive Watershed Monitoring (IWM) efforts and MDNR rule amendments.
+The MPCA is reclassifying specific streams where adequate existing monitoring data and a Use Attainability Analysis (UAA), where applicable, have demonstrated the need for a more accurate use designation.
+These designations are part of routine review of ALUs to ensure the appropriate beneficial use is assigned to these waters.